Red Bull Basement is back with even more ways to help you launch your ideas

 National Finals - Prototype development

-As in past editions, each country will select 15 ideas whose teams advance to the National Final, where industry leaders choose the top 3 ideas to represent their country at the World Final.* This year, in addition to honing their pitch, teams selected to participate in their National Final will each develop a prototype using AI-powered tools.
+As in past editions, each country's top 15 teams are invited to the National Final, where industry leaders choose the top 3 ideas to represent their country at the World Final.* This year, in addition to honing their pitch, teams selected to participate in their National Final will each develop a prototype using AI-powered tools.

 03